-- ❖ The lobbying ordinance requires that registration forms and quarterly disclosure reports contain information from more than just the lobbyists who work for a firm, business, or organization.
-It also requires information regarding the owners and compensated officers who engage in particular activities. - ✓ Registration forms and quarterly reports must include information regarding the owners and compensated officers of the firm who engaged in fundraising activities; provided paid campaign services; provided paid contractual services to the City; or gave contributions to City candidates (quarterly disclosure report only). - ✓ Note that non-compensated officers and other volunteers are exempt from all disclosure requirements of the lobbying ordinance. - Registration forms and disclosure reports must be signed by an authorized owner or officer of the firm, business, or organization.
-That person has an obligation to familiarize himself or herself with the lobbying ordinance, and also has a duty to review the contents of each form or report that bears his or her signature and attest that the document is true, correct, and complete.
+- The Lobbying Ordinance requires that registration forms and quarterly disclosure reports contain information from more than just the lobbyists who work for a firm, business, or organization.
+It also requires information regarding the owners and compensated officers who engage in particular activities. - ✓ Registration forms and quarterly reports must include information regarding the owners and compensated officers of the firm who engaged in fundraising activities; provided paid campaign services; provided paid contractual services to the City; or gave contributions to City candidates (quarterly disclosure report only). - ✓ Note that non-compensated officers and other volunteers are exempt from all disclosure requirements of the Lobbying Ordinance. - Registration forms and disclosure reports must be signed by an authorized owner or officer of the firm, business, or organization.
+That person has an obligation to familiarize himself or herself with the

+Lobbying Ordinance, and also has a duty to review the contents of each form or report that bears his or her signature and attest that the document is true, correct, and complete.

-- ❖ A lobbying firm or organization lobbyist that ceases lobbying during a calendar year may terminate its status as a lobbying entity by filing a quarterly disclosure report with the city clerk, checking the terminating status box and disclosing its reportable activities to date. - ❖ If a firm, business, or organization terminates its status a lobbying entity, and later re-qualifies as a lobbying entity, it must file a new registration form with the city clerk and pay a new registration fee. - Lobbying firms and organization lobbyists retain their status (unless they terminate; see above) until January 5 of the following year.
-A firm or organization that continues to qualify as a lobbying entity must renew its registration (i.e., file a new registration form with the city clerk) within 10 days
+- ✤ A lobbying firm or organization lobbyist that ceases lobbying in the midst of a calendar year may terminate its status as a lobbying entity by filing a quarterly disclosure report with the City Clerk, checking the terminating status box and disclosing its reportable activities to date. - If a firm, business, or organization terminates its status a lobbying entity, and later re-qualifies as a lobbying entity, it must file a new registration form with the City Clerk and pay a new registration fee. - Lobbying firms and organization lobbyists retain their status (unless they terminate; see above) until January 5 of the following year.
+A firm or organization that continues to qualify as a lobbying entity must renew its registration (i.e., file a new registration form with the City Clerk) within 10 days